thegetty/osci-report/source/lessons-learned.html.md

 title: Lessons Learned
 layout: page
 sort_order: 3
-sidebar: true
 sections: true
 ---
-## Lesson 1: <br />Online Publishing Is Authoritative
+## Lesson 1: Online Publishing Is Authoritative
 {:.section-heading}

 > *“The means of production and display may have changed, but it’s a peer reviewed scholarly catalogue with all that that implies.”*